plaidchuck/WGU/D427 - Data Management Applications/Lesson4.md

 **Unique Attribute** - Whereas singular/plural describes number of instances for an entity, these are unique attributes describing at most one instance.

+**Modality** - Concerns the minimum number of entity occurences within the relationship, as described above.

+**Intersection Data** - For two entities with a relationship, this is data that doesn't make sense to be an attribute exclusively of one of the entities.
+E.g., between a salesperson and product entity, the quantity of products sold.
+Usually leads to an associative entity being made.
+(In this previous example, a "Sales" table that shows the quantity a salesperson has sold of a specific product)

+**Unary** - Relationship to same type of entity

+**Binary** - Relationship between entities of different types

+**Ternary** - Relation between three different types, generally many-to-many-to-many

-# Database Design Summary
+## Database Design Summary

 During the analysis phase is when much of the cardinality is discovered, whether it be implicit or explicit based on specific business rules.
 The cardinality applies to both relationship and attributes.
 Key concepts involve recognizing relationship cardinality in one to many for relationships (Airport-Has-Flights), (Airlines-Book-Flights)

+## Strong and Weak Entities

+Attribute cardinality - Attribute is unqiue (1/M) - Max/(Min) (Singular/Plural, Required/Not Required)

+**Strong** - Can exist as independent entity not depending on another entity.
+Will have a ***Primary Key*** that will uniquely identify each instance of the entity.
+Has an identifying attribute which is ***unique, singular, and required***.

+**Weak** - Depends on the strong entity, cannot exist without some association with another entity, generally depends on partial key and ***foreign key***.
+Has no identifying attribute, and usually has a relationship with identifying entity.
+E.g.,  a task entity with a project entity.

+## Supertype/subtype entities

+Entities(Tables) can have subtypes that get broken down from the main supertype.
+The supertype keeps attributes common to all of the subtypes.
+Optional attributes of a type may signal the need for subtypes.

+**Partition** - A group of mutually exclusive subtypes, do not share instances within the partition.
+Partitions correspond to option supertype entity.
+E.g., partion of payment card types vs. partion of brands of card types all within a card supertype.

+## Other model conventions

+Other conventions include UML, crow's foot notation for other ER diagrams, etc.

+Some other synonyms are **subject area** for related entities, and ***independent/dependent*** for strong/weak entities.

+## Entity implementation and primary keys

+Primary keys should be stable, simple, and usually meaningless.
+They obviously need to be unique and not subject to change, staying simple means they generally should be a small enough data type for what is required.
+Meaningless means they do not have descriptive information that may change.